The Fellowship Award

 Matching funds may be allocated by an institutional source such as a university’s provost’s, president’s, and/or international offices, by a specific academic department, or through a combination of institutional and departmental support.
 On occasion, outside and community sources are approached for additional support.

 Which institutions have hosted IIE-SRF fellows?

 For a list of IIE-SRF partners to date, visit the host partners page.

-Each fellow’s individual circumstances determine whether his/her family will join the fellow during the fellowship.
+Each scholar’s individual circumstances determine whether his/her family will join the scholar during the fellowship.
 In IIE-SRF's experience, most fellows are accompanied by their families.